 Academic Integrity: Students in academic studies are expected to demonstrate their own knowledge and capabilities.
 This means that a student will be graded on the work that is clearly their own work and that additional materials will be excluded from consideration of the grading of that submission.
-Work that is not created by the student or cited by the student, but still submitted will be considered plagiarized material and may result in a failed submission and may result in administrative action.

-- You May openly discuss the presented learning materials and participation category materials at any time with any party as long as they explicitly know that it is for an academic assignment, - You May openly discuss the demonstration category of coursework and exams category of coursework after grading of the item is complete with any party as long as they explicitly know that it is an academic assignment and that the discussion is accompanied by an explanation of any materials presented, - You MAY openly discuss the meaning of assignments, general approaches, and strategies with other students in the course; you may do this even before the grading date of the assignment has passed. - You MAY (and should) use the Internet and other resources to research how to solve a problem, and you should share what you find for others in the course to learn from, but be sure to cite your sources! - You MAY share source code, but only if it is accompanied by an explanation on how each piece of code works, - You MUST include a citation in the form of a comment in your source code to indicate the source of any help you received (otherwise you will be claiming that you authored the work, and that is unfair and possibly a misrepresentation of your own direct skills); you should do this even if the source is an instructor or TA.
-This basically means that a citation will save you from most situations that may get you in trouble with plagiarism, but that I will exclude any work by others from grading consideration, - You MUST write your own code for your assignments; this means that you should take notes on anything you do with others and use your notes instead of any shared code when working on the assignments at hand.
-If you cite your sources, then instead of confronting you about possible plagiarism, we will grade you based on the work that you authored.
+- Work that is not created by the student or cited by the student, but still submitted will be considered plagiarized material and may result in a failed submission and may result in administrative action. - You may openly discuss the presented learning materials and participation category materials at any time with any party as long as they explicitly know that it is for an academic assignment. - You may openly discuss the demonstration category of coursework and exams category of coursework after grading of the item is complete with any party as long as they explicitly know that it is an academic assignment and that the discussion is accompanied by an explanation of any materials presented. - You may openly discuss the meaning of assignments, general approaches, and strategies with other students in the course; you may do this even before the grading date of the assignment has passed. - You may (and should) use the Internet and other resources to research how to solve a problem, and you should share what you find for others in the course to learn from, but be sure to cite your sources! - You MUST write your own code for your assignments; this means that you should take notes on anything you do with others and use your notes instead of any shared code when working on the assignments at hand.
+If you cite your sources, then instead of confronting you about possible plagiarism, we will grade you based on the work that you authored. - You may share source code, but only if it is accompanied by an explanation on how each piece of code works. - You MUST include a citation in the form of a comment in your source code to indicate the source of any help you received (otherwise you will be claiming that you authored the work, and that is unfair and possibly a misrepresentation of your own direct skills); you should do this even if the source is an instructor or TA.
+This basically means that a citation will save you from most situations that may get you in trouble with plagiarism, but that we will exclude any work by others from grading consideration.